JonasGessner/JGProgressHUD/README.md

 - __Dark__

 ### Indicator Views:
 By default a HUD will display an indeterminate progress indicator.
-The indicator view can be completely hidden by setting the `indicatorView` property to nil.
+The indicator view can be completely hidden by setting the `indicatorView` property to `nil`.
 These indicator views are available by default:

 - __Indeterminate progress indicator__
 - __Pie progress indicator__